Yellen calls on G20 to boost aid for food insecurity, offers debt freeze | Law-Order

 U.S. Treasury Secretary Janet Yellen urged Group of 20 finance and agriculture ministers on Tuesday to take urgent steps to help the 70 million people at risk of acute food insecurity as a result of Russian President Vladimir Putin's war in Ukraine.
 Yellen told the inaugural meeting of G20 joint finance and agriculture ministers that Putin and his officials - including those taking part in meetings in Washington this week - were responsible for "immense human suffering" caused by the war, a Treasury official said.

-Yellen told the inaugural meeting of G20 joint finance and agriculture ministers that Putin and his officials - including those taking part in meetings in Washington this week - were responsible for "immense human suffering" caused by the war, a Treasury official said.
 "That includes the innocent lives taken by President Putin's barbaric missile attacks across Ukraine yesterday," she said, referring to the most widespread wave of air strikes to hit away from the front line since the start of the war on Feb.
-24.
+24. Russia was represented at the meeting Finance Minister Anton Siluanov, who joined the meeting virtually, a source familiar with the meeting said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)